spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 ##  Prerequisites

-Before you attempt to fine-tune your cluster resources according to Ocean's recommendation, you will need:
+Before you attempt to fine-tune your cluster resources according to Ocean recommendations, you will need:

 *  A Spot account.
 * Ocean cluster managing your Kubernetes worker nodes.
 *  [Ocean Controller Version 2.0.52 and above](https://docs.spot.io/ocean/tutorials/ocean-controller-v2/) installed and running.
    *  Make sure to install the [Metrics Server](https://github.com/kubernetes-incubator/metrics-server#deployment).

-*  Kubernetes 1.33 and above; for the option to apply automatic recommendations without having to restart pods (subject to [Kubernetes limitations](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/#limitations)).
+*  Kubernetes 1.33 and above for the option to apply automatic recommendations without having to restart pods.
 *  Vertical Pod Autoscaler project (VPA) 1.4.1.
 If you need to upgrade, see [Upgrade VPA](link TBD).
 If the VPA is not already running on your cluster, run the following helm commands:

     ```sh.